Bhuvanashri2364-KB/Customer-Churn-Analysis-Retention-Strategy-RFM-Based-/README.md

 ## 🎯 Key Insights

-* Overall churn rate is ~33%, indicating significant retention challenges
+- High churn rate (~33%) indicates significant revenue leakage and urgent need for retention strategies
-* High-value customers contribute a large portion of revenue but show early signs of churn
+- High-value customers contribute the majority of revenue but show early signs of disengagement, posing a major business risk
-* Customers with low recency and frequency are more likely to churn
+- Customers with low purchase frequency and long inactivity periods are the most likely to churn
-* Repeat purchase behavior strongly correlates with customer retention
+- Repeat purchase behavior is strongly correlated with retention, making it a key metric for engagement strategies
-* Certain customer segments show declining engagement before churn, indicating early warning signals
+- Certain customer segments exhibit declining engagement patterns before churn, enabling early intervention opportunities

 ---